A survey and taxonomy of loss functions in machine learning

-In general, it is preferable using cross entropy, instead of KL divergence, because it is typically easier to compute and optimize.
-The cross entropy only involves a single sum over the data, whereas the KL divergence involves a double sum.
+In general, cross-entropy is preferable to \(\mathcal{L}_{\text{KL}}\) divergence because it is typically easier to compute and optimize.
+Cross-entropy only involves a single sum over the data, whereas \(\mathcal{L}_{\text{KL}}\) divergence involves a double sum.
 This can make it more computationally efficient, especially when working with large datasets.